MalavVyas/AI_Docker/README.md

 - espnet
 - cupy

-####Build the dokcer image with this command while in the folder containing Dockerfile
+####Build the docker image with this command while in the folder containing Dockerfile
 >
 docker build -t image1:final .